KristiBischoff/Data_Visualization_with_SAS/README.md

 ### Scatter Plots

 Are scatter plots or bubble plots visually better for the data?
 This is a comparison from the bubble chart with the same data sets used before.
-This scatter plot is for sales (USD) for all clothing types by niche.
+This scatter plot is for sales (USD) for tops by niche.
+Differentiation of the niche category is displayed by marker symbol and color, which is accomplished by attribute map.

 ![scatter_plot_1](Graphs_Plots/Scatter_Plot_1.png)

-This scatter plot is for just tops.
+This scatter plot using the same data as above, but it's simpler with a circle filled marker symbol and color customization by niche.

 ![scatter_plot_2](Graphs_Plots/Scatter_Plot_2.png)